synadia-io/nex/agent-api/README.md

 # Agent API
 This is the API used for communication between the agent (process running inside the firecracker VM) and the host (`nex-node`).
 This API contains operations to subscribe to logs and events, as well as health query and, of course, a function to start and run a workload.

-Most of this package is generated from protobufs, but there is also a client that can be used to communicate with `nex-agent`s.

-# Why gRPC?
-It's worth pointing out that end user developers will never see or interact with this protocol.
-It's _only_ to be used as internal comms between a node host and the agent inside firecracker.
-The only people exposed to the use of gRPC here would be contributors.

-There are a number of requirements that drove the gRPC decision.

-* **Workload delivery** - We need to send a workload into a running firecracker instance.
-It's already running at the time of workload assignment because we're keeping it warm.
-We can either send over network, or we can do it through block device mount.
-For the latter, we'd have to fill an empty file, format it as `ext4`, mount it, write the workload binary to it, unmount it, and then submit the drive to the machine.
-Since firecracker machines can't add drives while running, using the drive mount option means we can't keep microVMs warm.
-Firecracker cannot mount shared directories (unless we start doing hybrid shenanigans with docker).
-* **Security & Multi-tenancy** - Having the agent be a service hosting an endpoint on its privately-assigned firecracker VM allows us to do multi-tenancy without the need for complex NATS account and credential management.
-If the node were to either embed or start a NATS server specifically for allowing communication with agents, we would need to manage accounts and user credentials for each firecracker VM/workload and that adds more potential failure paths than I'm comfortable with, not to mention the complexity burden on developers.
-We could also do it with specific users, but one slipup could expose private data to the wrong tenant.
-* **Size** - We need the individual VMs to be as small as humanly possible.
-We could start a NATS server inside each VM and use it instead of gRPC to communicate with the agent inside.
-However, if we do this, we're inurring (at least) a **20MB** RAM penalty _per firecracker VM_.
-This won't scale (**4GB** of RAM per **255** workloads).
-* **Isolation** - The agent and node host need to be able to communicate with each other and continue operation during network partition events.
-If the agent and node both use a "remote" NATS server as their means for communication, not only would they be incurring the at-least-1-hop latency penalty, but neither would be able to talk to each other when disconnected from the remote server/cluster.